art049/odmantic/README.md

 ### Next steps

-If you already have experience with Pydantic and FastAPI, the [Usage with FastAPI](https://art049.github.io/odmantic/usage_fastapi/) example might be interesting for you.
+If you already have experience with Pydantic and FastAPI, the [Usage with FastAPI](https://art049.github.io/odmantic/usage_fastapi/) example sould be interesting for you to get kickstarted.

 Otherwise, to get started on more advanced practices like relations and building more advanced queries, you can directly check the other sections of the